PaloAltoNetworks/terraform-best-practices/tests.md

 }
 ```

 Similarly, sometimes an output is a `list`, but a user can still be predicted to convert it to a map anyway.
+Lists
+however are more often used as resource arguments in practice, which are immune to unknown values.
+For example
+`aws_instance.vpc_security_group_ids` expects a list of strings and works fine whether the list is known or unknown, so
+the behavior is completely different from `for_each`.
+Map arguments would be immune for the same reason, but they are
+rarely seen in providers except for the ubiquitous `tags` map.

-Another commonly seen case is a `bool` output that will be mainly used to create resources in a conditional
+Another common test case is a `bool` output that will be mainly used to create resources in a conditional
 manner using `count`.
 It also cannot be an unknown value.
 An example test:

 ```hcl2